sveltejs/svelte/site/content/tutorial/06-bindings/13-component-bindings/text.md

 Now, when the user interacts with the keypad, the value of `pin` in the parent component is immediately updated.

 > Use component bindings sparingly.
-It can be difficult to track the flow of data around your application if you have too many of them, especially if there is no 'single source of truth'.
+It can be difficult to track the flow of data around your application if you have too many of them, especially if there is no "single source of truth".
+>
+> In this particular case, a better approach would be: the Keypad component could dispatch events for every numerical key, and it could be responsibility of the parent to concatenate the entire pin in a `let pin` variable, making it a single source of truth.
+This would make the Keypad component more generic and reusable.